George Andrew Davis Jr.: Command and success

 On December 5, Davis flew his next combat mission, his 23rd of the war.
 While on a search-and-destroy patrol over Rinko-do, Davis spotted two MiG-15s, shooting one down and forcing the other to withdraw.
 Ten minutes later, he spotted another MiG-15 preparing to attack near Haech'ang and destroyed it as well.

 On December 13, another group of MiG-15s attacked Davis during a morning patrol near Yongwon.
 Davis destroyed one MiG, and as a second MiG attempted to target his wingman, Davis outmaneuvered it and shot it down.
 At the end of the patrol, Davis had amassed 10 victories, making him the first double ace of the war.
 During an afternoon patrol commanding twenty-two F-86's, Davis spotted fifty MiGs in the Sunchun, South Korea area heading further south towards the Taechon area.
 He surprised and destroyed one MiG, and then turned on another in an aggressive attack that forced the MiG pilot to bail out.
 After 30 combat missions in Korea, Davis had 12 victories.

 After this successful series of patrols, Davis was ordered to conduct only one patrol a day to minimize the risk to him.
 The order had previously been sent on December 1, but Davis had apparently ignored it.
-Both the Air Force and Davis' family had growing concerns that Chinese and Soviet pilots would be gunning for Davis, given his success and fame.
+Both the Air Force and Davis's family had growing concerns that Chinese and Soviet pilots would be gunning for Davis, given his success and fame.
 By this point, Davis had 12 victories, and the second-highest scoring aces each had six – Davis was averaging one victory for three missions.

 In January, Davis wrote home, expressing frustration at the slow logistics of replacement aircraft parts, claiming this was slowing down missions.
 He also began to express contempt for the F-86, feeling at times it was being outperformed by the MiG and that "something will have to be done" to give the UN pilots more of an advantage in combat.
 He also said that he had begun to grow tired of the constant publicity about him.
 "They're trying to make a hero of me and I find it rather embarrassing", he wrote in a letter.
 At other times, Davis indicated he preferred to stay in combat.

 In late January 1951, the Air Force told Davis it wanted to rotate him back to the United States.
 By this point, Davis held every record for a jet pilot, including most victories in all types of aircraft, most MiGs destroyed and most victories over propeller-driven aircraft.
-However, the Air Force determined it had no capable replacement who could command Davis' squadron, and other pilots indicated they wanted him to stay, considering him to be an able and effective leader.
+However, the Air Force determined it had no capable replacement who could command Davis's squadron, and other pilots indicated they wanted him to stay, considering him to be an able and effective leader.